-trail was first blazed by Charles
+Goodnight-Loving Trail was first blazed by Charles

-Goodnight and Oliver Loving in 1866.
+Goodnight and Oliver Loving

-The trail runs from Young County,
+Ultimately the trail ran from Young County,

 southwest to Horsehead Crossing on the Pecos River, then northwards to

-ends in Cheyenne,
+ending in Cheyenne,

 Goodnight, a former